NexusNation/Documentation/Jailbreak.md

 | !stats | Opens stats menu |
 | !stop | Stops all sounds |

-### If you want more info on Jailbreak, please look at the [JailBreak Guide](https://thenexusnation.com/jailbreak-guide)
+### If you want more info on Jailbreak, please look at the [Jailbreak Guide](https://thenexusnation.com/jailbreak-guide)